 Golden Eagle’s Recorded Covenants and Restrictions, some of which were written 25 years ago, offer very little in the area of covenant enforcement.
 A lot has changed in those years.
 In the early days of Golden Eagle, boats, trailers and RV’s weren’t quite as common as they are now.
 Back then, most families typically had 2 cars so parking issues weren’t a big concern.
 Today it’s common for a property owner to have a boat and a trailer and 3 or 4 vehicles.
 Families have changed over the years but our governing rules have not.

-Florida Statute 720 gives the Board of Directors the authority to implement fines for covenant enforcement.
-Effective November 1, 2013 fines will be imposed for common covenant infractions such as improperly parked vehicles and the failure to maintain yards and the exterior of homes.
+Chapter 720 of the Florida Statutes gives the Board of Directors the authority to implement fines for covenant enforcement.
+Effective November 1, 2013 fines will be imposed for common covenant infractions such as improperly parked vehicles, failure to maintain yards and the exterior of homes, and ACC violations.

 A First Notice will be sent to offending property owner allowing them 14 days (or other time frame) to correct the infraction.
 If the violation is resolved no other action will be taken.

 After the time allotted for correction has passed and the violation still exists, a Second Notice will be sent to the property owner.
-The Second Notice will again detail the infraction and will also notify the property owner of his right to be heard before the Board of Directors regarding the violation prior to the application of any fines.
-The Board will determine on a case by case basis if the fine is appropriate.
+The Second Notice will again detail the infraction and will also notify the property owner of his right to be heard before the committee regarding the violation prior to the application of any fines.

 Fines for a First Violation will be $50 per day, up to $1,000.